-The Institution limits the amount of its liability for risks assumed through the distribution with reinsurers, through automatic quota share and excess of loss contracts, transferring a portion of the premium to these reinsurers.
+The Institution limits the amount of its liability for risks assumed through the distribution with reinsurers, through excess of loss and facultative contracts, transferring a portion of the premium to these reinsurers.

 The Institution has a limited retention capacity in the property and casualty (automobile insurance) and contracts excess loss coverage, which basically covers as a property.